-Join Seán Duggan for an in-depth discussion in this video Using Refine Edge to mask hair, part of Photoshop Compositing Project: Replacing a Sky.
+Join Seán Duggan for an in-depth discussion in this video Using Refine Edge to mask hair, part of Replacing a Sky in Photoshop.

 - So far, we've been working with pretty basic…selection and gradient techniques to build…and modify the layer masks that we've used…in the sky replacement exercises.…But not all images have simple separations…between the main subject and the sky…or the background that needs to be replaced.…To explore a subject with a more challenging edge,…we'll work with this image of a horse…with its mane blowing in the wind.…So, this exercise has a lot in common…with any project where you have a portrait subject…and you need to replace the background.…